OutingApp/hellocommunity/README.md

 These contracts were thoroughly tested and all parts were double checked many times.
 If you are a 'smart contracts' developer and see how these contracts can be optimized even better and made more efficient, please contact us.

-The Outing Token sale will start on 11th of December, 2017.
+The Outing Token sale will start on January 8th 2018.

 More details: https://www.outing-app.com